abcpaem/tdd-mars-rover-kata/README.md

 - After having the plateau edge, the next input must be the position of a Rover in that plateau.
 Here we need to consider the following:
   - A plateau can have multiple Rovers moving around, but only one will move at a time.
   - We need to keep track of the Rovers in the plateau to avoid collisions.
-  - As no Rover's name is provided by the user, we will consider that any other Rover being already in the plateau at the same given position is the same Rover.
+  - As no Rover's name is provided by the user, the position identifies a Rover, so it will not be allowed to create more than one Rover in the same plateau and position.
-  - If there is no other Rover in the same given position, then this new Rover will be registered in the plateau.
+  - If there is no other Rover in the same given position, then this new Rover will be automatically registered in the plateau at creation time.
 - The third input is about the instructions for moving the Rover, which can be:
   - Turning right (R).
   - Turning left (L).